lidderupk/chatbot-workshop/training.md

     ![Add New Intent](assets/addnew.png)

 9. Use the answers you wrote in Step 1 to create the first intent.
+If you did not go through that exercise, enter the following examples for the intent:

+    ```
+    book a reservation
+    book a table
+    make a reservation
+    reserve a table
+    schedule a reservation
+    secure a reservation
+    ```

     ![Create intent](assets/intents.png)

-10. Click on the **Entities** tab in the top menu bar.
+10. Click the back arrow to go back to the **Build** page.
+Click on the **Entities** tab in the top menu bar.
 This is where you can add entities.
 Add the entity you wrote in Step 1.
+If you are not following that exercise, add the `cuisine` entity with the following values

+    ```
+    american
+    chinese
+    italian
+    mediterranean
+    mexican
+    ```

     ![Create entity](assets/entities.png)

 11. The Watson Assistant service has a handful of common entities created by IBM that can be used across any use case.
 These entities include: date, time, currency, percentage, and numbers.
-Click on **System entities**.
+Click on **System entities** sub tab.
 Toggle on the switch for `@sys-time`, `@sys-date`, and `@sys-number` to enable the entities.

     ![Enable System Entities](assets/systementities.png)

 12. Click on the **Dialog** tab in the top menu bar.
 Click **Create**.
 There are two nodes added by default.
 The `welcome` condition is triggered when the chatbot is initially started.
 This is a good place to introduce the bot and suggest actions the user can ask of this chatbot.
+Enter `Hi, I'm HungerBot.
+You can ask to reserve a table.`

     ![Create dialog](assets/dialog.png)

 13. The second node checks for the condition `anything_else`.
 In the event the user enters something that wasn't expected, the service will return this response.
 Ideally, it should convey a way for the user to recover, such as example phrases.

     ![Create anything_else node](assets/anything_else.png)

+    **Try it**

 14. Return back to the `welcome` node and click on the three dots on the right side of the node.
 Select **Add node below** from the menu.